 Is short-term health insurance too good to be true?

 Yes and no. Short-term health insurance, just like the name, is a great short-term option for reasonably healthy individuals or families.
 The increased duration of short-term plans makes them much more desirable for many working Americans, as they can now receive great coverage at an affordable cost for up to three years.

 The downside to short-term health insurance compared to ACA plans is that those plans don’t cover pre-existing conditions.
 ACA plans, on the other hand, are required to accept all applicants regardless of medical history, which is part of what increases their premium costs compared to short-term plans.

 So what if I have a pre-existing condition?

 If you have a pre-existing condition, a short-term plan may not be the best option for you.
 However, it might be worth looking into the actual costs of your pre-existing condition to compare savings.

 For individuals whose pre-existing condition involves a monthly prescription (this could range from acne to diabetes), you might be surprised about the monthly cost of your medication if you paid in cash.
 Even certain medical procedures such as x-rays, immunizations or fluoride treatments at the dentist might cost less than you think when paid in cash.

 That said, the savings received from choosing a term medical plan could outweigh the cost of your regular medication or certain procedures.
 Visit GoodRX.com and Healthcarebluebook.com to see the potential costs of medications and procedures to determine if limited-duration health insurance is right for your budget.

 How do I know what type of plan is right for me?

 At Remodel Health, we don’t believe in one-size-fits-all, so it’s important to know the pros and cons behind each type of insurance before making a decision.
 Interested in talking with a professional about your organization’s health insurance options?
-Visit our website for more information or email [email protected] and a member of our Engagement team will reach out to you individually.
+Connect with us to learn more!